simboli/Extract-data-from-Tableau-TWBX/Readme.md

 - zipfile
 - os

-I strongly suggest to use a virtual environment and install packages from the requirements file
+I strongly suggest using a virtual environment and installing packages from the requirements file
 ```
 pip install -r requirements.txt
 ```